Pidu, Chengdu

-An urbanizing district organized as part of Chengdu, the capital of the province of Sichuan, China.
-It presently covers an area of 437.5 sqkm, with a total population of 756,047 during the 2010 census.
+Pidu District (郫都区; formerly known as Pi County or Pixian) is a suburban district of the City of Chengdu, Sichuan, China.
+It presently covers an area of 437.5 sqkm, with a total population of 1,672,025 during the 2020 census.
 It was formerly known as the source of the best tobacco in Sichuan and is now well known for its doubanjiang, a type of spicy fermented bean sauce.
+It was established from the former Pi County by an approval from the State Council on November 24, 2016.

 Geography

 Pitong, the seat of Pidu, is located 10 km from downtown Chengdu.
 It covers an area of 437.5 sqkm.

+Demographics

 History

-During the Warring States period, the area of the present Pidu belonged to the state of Shu.
-In 314 BC, it was conquered by Qin, which organized Pi County two years later in 312 BC.
+During the Warring States period, the area of the present Pidu belonged to the ancient kingdom of Shu.
+In 314 BC, it was conquered by the state of Qin, which organized Pi County two years later in 312 BC.

 In the 19th century, the area was famed for the quality of its tobacco, reckoned the best in Sichuan.

 It is now seeking to attract electronics and IT corporations and, in 2015, applied for elevation to urban district status.